 The most notable and interesting thing about this church is the underground crypt.
 The entrance fee is 1 euro.

-If you are a castle lover like I am, you will want to check out this enormous castle which is said to have been built in 1132 by King Roger II.
+If you are a castle lover like I am, you will want to check out the enormous Bari Castle which is said to have been built in 1132 by King Roger II.

-Destroyed by King William in 1156 and then rebuilt in 1233 by 1233 by the Holy Roman Emperor Frederick II.
+Destroyed by King William in 1156 and then rebuilt in 1233 by the Holy Roman Emperor Frederick II.

 You can walk the interiors and marvel at this castle’s sheer size and age.

 Love to eat?
 Lose yourself in the small winding streets of the old town of Bari while eating along the way.
 Walking Street Food Tour

 Authentic little Italian markets selling olive oil and soap can be found throughout this area.
 Enjoy an espresso or, my fav, an Aperol Spritz!

 The small old town of Bari still has a feeling of true Italian authenticity.
 You can really feel the love of the community that resides here.
 Other coastal cities in Italy can be all of the tourists, but here in Bari, it feels local.

-This is the perfect place to enjoy a sunset or a stroll along the Adriatic sea on the coast of Southern Italy.
+The promenade is the perfect place to enjoy a sunset or a stroll along the Adriatic Sea on the coast of Southern Italy.

 The seaside promenade is about 1000 meters long, packed with beautiful scenery of whitewashed architecture.

-Here is the heart of the old town of Bari.
+The most impressive square in the heart of the old town of Bari is Piazza Mercantile.

-This Piazza is close to the harbor and lively after sunset.
+Piazza Mercantile is close to the harbor and lively after sunset.
 Many of the most popular restaurants in the old town can be found here.

 Find a place to sit, enjoy bread soaked in olive oil, and watch the world go by.